-Once upon a time there were four little Rabbits, and their names were: Flopsy, Mopsy, Cottontail, and Peter.
+Once upon a time there were four little Rabbits, and their names were Flopsy, Mopsy, Cotton-tail, and Peter.

-They lived with their Mother underneath a very big fir tree.
+They lived with their Mother, underneath a very big tree.

-"Now, my dears," said old Mrs. Rabbit one morning, "you may go into the fields or down the lane, but don't go into Mr. McGregor's garden - your Father had an accident there, he was put in a pie by Mrs. McGregor."
+'Now my dears,' said old Mrs. Rabbit one morning, 'you may go into the fields or down the lane, but don't go into Mr. McGregor's garden: your Father had an accident there; he was put in a pie by Mrs. McGregor.'

-"Now run along, and don't get into mischief.
-I am going out."
+'Now run along, and don't get into mischief.
+I am going out.'

-Then old Mrs. Rabbit took a basket and her umbrella, to the baker's.
+Then old Mrs. Rabbit took a basket and her umbrella, and went through the wood to the baker's.
 She bought a loaf of brown bread and five currant buns.

-Flopsy, Mopsy, and Cottontail, who were good little bunnies, went down the lane to gather blackberries.
+Flopsy, Mopsy, and Cotton-tail, who were good little bunnies, went down the lane to gather blackberries:

-But Peter, who was very naughty, ran straight away to Mr. McGregor's garden and squeezed under the gate!
+But Peter, who was very naughty, ran straight away to Mr. McGregor's garden, and squeezed under the gate!

-First he ate some lettuces and some French beans, and then he ate some radishes.

-And then, feeling rather sick, he went to look for some parsley.
+First he ate some lettuces and some French beans; and then he ate some radishes; And then, feeling rather sick, he went to look for some parsley.

-But round the end of a cucumber frame, whom should he meet but Mr.
+But round the end of a cucumber frame, he saw Mr. McGregor!

-McGregor!

-Mr. McGregor was on his hands and knees planting out young cabbages, but he jumped up and ran after Peter, waving a rake and calling out, "Stop thief!"
+Mr. McGregor was on his hands and knees planting out young cabbages, but he jumped up and ran after Peter, waving a rake and calling out, 'Stop thief!'

-Peter was most dreadfully frightened - he rushed all over the garden, for he had forgotten the way back to the gate.
+Peter was frightened; he rushed all over the garden, for he had forgotten the way back to the gate.